victoriaktruong/CPCSSN-Group-Project/README.md

 1. `data-wrangling.ipynb`: Focuses on cohort selection and lab filtering for bipolar disorder patients.
 2.

 ---

-## Environment
+## How to Use
-Code was developed and run in Python 3.11.
+1. Install Python 3.11